Facebook director Andreessen sorry for India Internet remarks

 "Anti-colonialism has been economically catastrophic for the Indian people for decades.
 Why stop now?"

-"We strongly reject the sentiments expressed by Marc Andreessen last night regarding India."
+Facebook Chief Executive Mark Zuckerberg condemned Andreessen's Twitter outburst in a Facebook post on Wednesday. (on.fb.me/1TTbgL5)

+"I found the comments deeply upsetting, and they do not represent the way Facebook or I think at all," Zuckerberg said, adding that India was "personally" important to him and the company.

-Dozens of Twitter users blasted Andreessen for his comments, which he deleted and apologized for on Wednesday in eight tweets.
+Dozens of Twitter users blasted Andreessen for his comments, which he deleted and apologised for on Wednesday in eight tweets.

-"I apologize for any offense my comment caused, and withdraw it in full and without reservation," he wrote.
+"I apologise for any offence my comment caused, and withdraw it in full and without reservation," Andreessen wrote.
 "I will leave all future commentary on all of these topics to people with more knowledge and experience than me."